Run a NodeJS process through forever from within a Docker container

 publican.js init

-• It should look like this
+• It should look like the screenshot with caption "Launching the container".

 • Once done, exit the container.
 Notice that by doing this, you lose the state of the VM and anything that has been written in the container.
 But, since we use volumes (notice the -v /host/path:/container/path), we actually wrote outside of the container.